Saksham Bhutani

 Pittsburgh, PA, USA

 I am a graduate student in the Department of Electrical and Computer Engineering at Carnegie Mellon University.
-I hold a background in electronics engineering from Vellore Institute of Technology (VIT) in Vellore, India.
-At CMU, I have been working with several research labs including the Robotic Caregiving and Human Interaction (RCHI) Lab, Smart Sensing for Humans (SmaSH) Lab, Semantic Signals Lab, and WiTech Lab.
+I hold a bachelor’s degree in Electronics Engineering from Vellore Institute of Technology (VIT) in Vellore, India.
+I am interested in building practical, inexpensive, and privacy-sensitive health sensing solutions.
+At CMU, I have worked with several research labs including the Robotic Caregiving and Human Interaction (RCHI) Lab, SmaSH Lab, Semantic Signals Lab, and WiTech Lab.

-I have also had the privilege of leading the Avionics and Software departments at Assailing Falcons, a team that achieved 3rd place Worldwide and 1st place in Asia in the SAE Aero Design Competition in 2021-2022.
+I have also had the privilege of leading the Avionics and Software departments at Assailing Falcons, a team that placed 3rd worldwide and 1st in Asia in the SAE Aero Design Competition (2021-2022).
 I also founded and chaired the VIT Amateur Radio Club (VARC).
 Currently, I am the Station Manager for the Carnegie Tech Radio Club (W3VC).

 In my free time, I love building and flying drones, capturing breathtaking footage that you can find here.
-I’m also a licenced amateur radio operator in US and India (Callsigns: KD3AXL & VU3DTU) and an avid traveler.
+I’m also a licensed amateur radio operator in the U.S. and India (callsigns: KD3AXL & VU3DTU) and an avid traveler.
 Per aspera ad astra 💫

 news